Gorgeous Places in the United States

 Pennsylvania – Hershey Park

 Related to the chocolate brand, this amusement park offers a whole range of fun and entertainment activities for young and old and in between.
+I heard Kimpton Hotel Monaco Philadelphia is also worth the trip.

 South Carolina – Myrtle Beach